arr-ai/arrai/docs/std-str.md

 ## concat

 `//.str.concat(strings)` concatenates a list of strings.
-It takes one argument which is a list string.
+It takes one argument which is a list of strings.
 It returns a string.

 ### examples